Crystal polymorphism: Binary metal oxides

-Other inorganic materials
+Other inorganic compounds

-Classical examples of polymorphism are the pair of minerals calcite and aragonite, both forms of calcium carbonate.
-Perhaps the most famous example is that of the polymorphs of carbon: graphite and diamond.
+A classical example of polymorphism is the pair of minerals calcite, which is rhombohedral, and aragonite, which is orthorhombic.
+Both are forms of calcium carbonate.
+A third form of calcium carbonate is vaterite, which is hexagonal and relatively unstable.

 β-HgS precipitates as a black solid when Hg(II) salts are treated with H2S.
 With gentle heating of the slurry, the black polymorph converts to the red form.